duckdb/pg_duckdb/docs/motherduck.md

 This function creates a `motherduck` `SERVER` using the `pg_duckdb` Foreign Data Wrapper, which hosts the options for this integration.
 It also provides a `USER MAPPING` for the current user, which stores the provided MotherDuck token (if any).

+> Important: once MotherDuck is enabled, calling `enable_motherduck` again with a different database parameter will **not** change the default database.
+Instead, it will return a notice saying "MotherDuck is already enabled" and ignore the new database parameter.
+To change the default database, see [Changing the Default Database](#changing-the-default-database) below.
+Alternatively, you can access any MotherDuck database without changing the default using the `ddb$<database>` schema syntax described in [Schema Mapping](#schema-mapping).

 You can refer to the [Advanced MotherDuck Configuration](#advanced-motherduck-configuration) section below for more on the `SERVER` and `USER MAPPING` configuration.

 ### Non-Superuser Configuration